douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Apache Modules

 Apache is noted for its flexibility and modularity.
 Modules in Apache play a crucial role in extending its functionality.
-Let\'s delve into the key topics:
+Let's delve into the key topics:

 ### Overview of Key Apache Modules